duhrer/duhrer.github.io/_posts/projects/2025-10-10-pico-microtoner.md

 1. How many notes in an octave (EDO), anywhere from 1 to 8192.
 2. How many semitones your pitchbend covers (generally 1 or 2).
-3. What note should be treated as the "center" of your controller (it's set to middle C by default).
+3. What note is the "center" of your iput (middle C by default).
+4. What note is the "center" of the output (also middle C by default).
-4. Whether you're using the monotimbral or multitimbral approach.
+5. Whether you're using the monotimbral or multitimbral approach.

-Although I have all of these things represented in a "state", right now, you have to edit the initial state and recompile to change the configuration.
+Although I have all of these things represented in a "state" structure, right now you have to edit the defaults and recompile to change the configuration.
 I have a few thoughts about making this configurable in real time.

 I could probably make everything configurable using MIDI control change messages or System Exclusive Messages.
 I'm tempted to do this as it would mean a wide